-If you’re found guilty of violating the terms of your probation, you may have to go back to prison to finish out your sentence.
-Punishments will depend on the severity of your violation as well as your criminal past. examples of light offense penalty are:
+If you’re found guilty of violating the terms of your probation, you may have to go back to prison to finish your sentence.
+Punishments will depend on the severity of your violation as well as your criminal past. examples of light offense penalties are:

 - Additional probation terms

 - Behavioral boot camp

 - Community service hours